kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 - If you pull remote changes with the flag `--merge`, which is also the default, then your local changes are merged with the remote changes.
 This results in a merge commit that points to the latest local commit and the latest remote commit.

-Note that `git fetch` is the command that tells your local git to retrieve the latest meta-data info from the original yet doesn't do any file transferring. `git pull` on the other hand does that AND brings those changes from the remote repository.
+> Note that `git fetch` is the command that tells your local git to retrieve the latest meta-data info from the original yet doesn't do any file transferring. `git pull` on the other hand does that AND brings those changes from the remote repository.

+## undo a git merge with conflicts
+- Since your pull was unsuccessful then HEAD is the last "valid" commit on your branch: `git reset --hard HEAD`

+- If you make a mistake or you’re not confident which the decision change to accept, you can stop the merge process by running `git merge --abort`

+- Generally you shouldn't merge with uncommitted changes.
+If you have changes you don't want to commit before starting a merge, just `git stash` them before the merge and `git stash pop` after finishing the merge. *To stash your working directory including untracked files, use `git stash --include-untracked` or `git stash -u`.*

-## Dealing with diverged git branches
+## merge with ours & theirs
-- I want to keep both sets of changes on `main`.
-To do this, I’ll run `git pull --rebase`.
-It rebases `main` onto the remote `main` branch.
-- The remote changes are useless and I want to overwrite them.
-To do this, I’ll run `git push --force`.
-- The local changes are useless and I want to overwrite them.
-To do this, I’ll run `git reset --hard origin/main`.
+Let's merge conflicting branch feature into master by `git merge feature`.
+You can use `git checkout --ours <file>` to select the changes done in master or `git checkout --theirs <file>` to select the changes done in feature.
+Then, continue as you would normally merge with `git add <file>` and `git merge --continue`.

+## merge strategies
+'ort' ("Ostensibly Recursive’s Twin") is the default merge strategy when pulling or merging one branch.
+This strategy can only resolve two heads using a 3-way merge algorithm.
+When there is more than one common ancestor that can be used for 3-way merge, it creates a merged tree of the common ancestors and uses that as the reference tree for the 3-way merge.
+This has been reported to result in fewer merge conflicts without causing mismerges.
+This algorithm came from the fact that it was written as a replacement for the previous default algorithm, `recursive`.

+Say you and your friend both checked out a file, and made some changes to it.
+You removed a line at the beginning, and your friend added a line at the end.
+Then he committed his file, and you need to merge his changes into your copy.
+With a three-way merge, it can compare the two files, but it can also compare each of them against the original copy.
+So it can see that you removed the first line, and that your friend added the last line.
+And it can use that information to produce the merged version.

 ## git pull/push without parameter
 - `git pull`: In order to determine what remote branches to fetch when the command is run without any refspec parameters on the command line, values of the configuration variable `remote.<origin>.fetch` are consulted. *A refspec maps a branch in the local repository to a branch in a remote repository.* For example, `refs/heads/*:refs/remotes/origin/*` specifies that all remote branches are tracked using remote-tracking branches in `refs/remotes/origin/` hierarchy under the same name.